ncu-electronic/virtual-oscilloscope/README.md

 ## Current data procotol:
 Currently, data is transfering through serial port.

-And at present I use one 8bit to represent a certain data number, so it'll be restrained in 0~255, there is temporarly no other thing.
+And at present we'll use one 8 bit to represent a certain data number, so it'll be restrained in 0~255, there is temporarly no other thing.

 **Demonstration:**